Cockroach Biology & Life Cycle Explained

 As cockroaches progress from nymphs to adults, they undergo a fascinating molting process that’s essential for their growth and survival.
 During each molt, you’ll notice these insects shed their old exoskeleton to reveal a soft, pale body underneath.
 Their new shell then hardens and darkens over several hours.
 This remarkable transformation helps regenerate damaged limbs and repair injuries sustained during their earlier stages of life.

 You’ll find nymphs molting up to 13 times before reaching adulthood, with each stage bringing them closer to maturity.
 They’ll develop wings and reproductive capabilities during their final molts.
-Throughout this process, they seek dark, moist places to safely complete their transformation and avoid predators while vulnerable.
+Throughout this process, they seek dark, moist places to safely complete their transformation — which is why inspection of wall voids, under sinks, and utility areas is a key part of any effective pest control strategy.

 Inside the Ootheca: Nature’s Protective Nursery